webcodesk/wcd-todo-tutorial-demo/README.md

 You were given the task of putting all the finished parts together in a small web application.

 Fortunately, you will not have to write code to assemble all components in an application.
-The team uses Webcodesk - a visual builder of web applications from ready-to-use components and functions.
+The team uses Webcodesk - a visual builder of web applications from ready-to-use React components and functions.

 Now you have the opportunity to train in building ToDo application in online version of Webcodesk.